segmentio/segment-docs/src/unify/Traits/recommended-items.md

 plan: unify-plus
 ---

-Recommended Items, part of Segment's CustomerAI, lets you add personalized item recommendations as a [computed trait](/docs/unify/traits/computed-traits/) to each user profile.
+With Recommended Items, you can add personalized item recommendations as a [computed trait](/docs/unify/traits/computed-traits/) to each user profile.

 Based on a user's past interactions, this trait generates a list of up to 5 items, like products, articles, or songs, that each user is most likely to engage with.